 466. Disclosure of services provided by auditor or associates and related remuneration

-(a) the nature of any services provided for a company by the company's auditor (whether in his capacity as auditor or otherwise) or by his associates,
+(a) the nature of any services provided for an LLP by the LLP's auditor (whether in his capacity as auditor or otherwise) or by his associates,

-(b) the amount of any remuneration received or receivable by a company's auditor, or his associates, in respect of any such services.
+(b) the amount of any remuneration received or receivable by an LLP's auditor, or his associates, in respect of any such services.

 Nothing in the following provisions of this section affects the generality of this power.